 The virtual worlds of MMO gaming can range from a sci-fi adventure to a virtual realistic battlefield and beyond.
 These games have sophisticated programing that allows the user control of every facet of their character on screen, avatar or toon, from their visual aspects to interactions with other players.
 In some ways the software has evolved to include voice chat that enables social communities, often called guilds or alliances, to work together without having to type to instruct each other when working together.
 These games require massive storage space on the computer and undergo updates normally overseen by a download program.
 Large servers that manage the virtual world must be maintained leading to downtime for the game which is normally done when server usage is at its minimum times or non-peak times.

 The Risk Takers, Gamblers

-It does not matter if you are a hard core gamer that spends hours at your PC while on a mission with your guild or allies, or if you just enjoy a personal game of mahjong online.
+It does not matter if you are a hardcore gamer that spends hours on your PC while on a mission with your guild or allies, or if you just enjoy a personal game of mahjong online.
 The gaming industry meets these needs and allows a place for everyone to come and be social without having to really leave their home.
-Software allows for voice or text style chatting allowing more interaction with other players than ever.
-Downloading software helps manage accounts for huge MMO games that keeps games updated and down times to a minimum.
-Free time now is played in front of a screen with others from around the world, play, gamble and socialize with an ever evolving technology that looks to keep up with users/player’s needs.
+The software allows for voice or text style chatting allowing more interaction with other players than ever.
+The downloading software helps manage accounts for huge MMO games that keep games updated and down times to a minimum.
+Free time now is played in front of a screen with others from around the world, play, gamble and socialize with an ever-evolving technology that looks to keep up with users/player’s needs.